Can CBD cause fetal alcohol syndrome, and is it safe to use when pregnant?

 Alcohol and Pregnancy

-Like Parnell, the Centers for Disease Control and Prevention (CDC) and the U.S. Surgeon General believe that alcohol is not safe during pregnancy.
+Like Parnell, the Centers for Disease Control and Prevention (CDC) and the U.S. Surgeon General also believe that alcohol is not safe during pregnancy.

 According to these agencies, “There is no known safe amount of alcohol to drink while pregnant.
 There is also no known safe time during pregnancy or safe type of alcohol.”

-Another study examined the potential role of endocannabinoids signaling in fetal alcohol spectrum disorder.
-Researchers found that outcomes of maternal alcohol use during pregnancy on the behavior of children depend on the amount and frequency of alcohol consumption as well as the timing of exposure.
+The author also found that outcomes of maternal alcohol use during pregnancy on the behavior of children depend on the amount and frequency of alcohol consumption as well as the timing of exposure.

 —Dr. Kenneth Jones – Co-discoverer ‘Fetal Alcohol Syndrome’ in 1973